+"Know thyself."

-- 1. "Know thyself." - 2.
-Plan and lay out a yearly program of activities that reinforce the core values of the Christian faith, the local church, and the youth group. - 3.
+- 2. Plan and lay out a yearly program of activities that reinforce the core values of the Christian faith, the local church, and the youth group. - 3.
 Involve the parents of adolescents and other volunteers in the youth and family program, utilizing their gifts. - 4.
 Refer to parents, authorities, and/or counselors when adolescents are at risk. - 5.
 Share the Gospel specifically using methods to reach adolescents. - 6.
-Disciple and assist adolescents in their spiritual formation. - 7.
-Use and teach scripture effectively.
+Disciple and assist adolescents in their spiritual formation.

-17 HOURS REQUIRED CORE COURSES
+17 HOURS REQUIRED FOUNDATION COURSES